 As said earlier, your car's windows could either be manual or electric.
 Each type requires a different kind of window regulator.

 You then have to consider the fit.
 Different car makes and models may have differently designed regulators.
 We recommend that you get a regulator that is made specifically for your vehicle.

-As always, we suggest that you get only those regulators that are made by trusted and established brands.
+Consider regulators that are made by trusted and established brands.
 You can always find a good deal for a product from some of the top brands in the world.
 This will ensure that you get a good and reliable regulator.

 Of course, there are always cheaper alternatives to some of the more popular brands.
 You just have to make sure that they can provide you with the same performance and quality.
 One way to do that is by looking at product reviews and finding the regulator that can give you the best value for your money.

-We also recommend that you get a window regulator that comes with a complete set of instructions.
+Finally, it is recommended that you get a window regulator that comes with a complete set of instructions.
 You can have a mechanic change the regulator for you, but doing it yourself would be so much more economical.

 Your window regulator is the part that's directly responsible for raising and lowering your car's window glass as you please.
 It is connected either to a crank or an electric motor.
 Because of its mechanical nature, the regulator is prone to wearing out over time.
 Any broken or worn-out window regulator must be replaced as soon as possible.